 The Velvet Underground & Nico, The Velvet Underground & Nico

 When I first met up with my partners in Blondie, one of the first things we bonded on was our love of The Velvets.
 Of course, the influence of the amazing Nico was not lost on us.
 In fact, one of the first songs we covered was “Femme Fatale” from this LP.
 Truly great songwriting from Lou Reed with his great sense for a pop song mixed with some very dark subjects.
 To this day, whenever I'm in a writing session, someone will inevitably say “Let’s make it sound more like The Velvet Underground.”

-The Stooges, The Stooges and The Stooges, Fun House (tie)
+The Stooges, The Stooges and Fun House (tie)

 The first and second Stooges albums were both tremendously influential and experimental in their own way.
 I really didn’t know too many kids that were into The Stooges in 1969, only to find out later that four of them were the teenage Ramones who bonded over their mutual admiration for the band.
 Ron and Scott Asheton on guitar and drums, respectively, laid down the blueprint for the musical punk-rock explosion of the mid 70's.
 As with the Velvets, their minimalist approach to their instruments, especially Scott “Rock Action” Asheton’s Detroit deep rock-and-roll groove, was a touchstone for future punk rockers.
 I don’t how many times and with how many bands I’ve jammed with on “I Wanna Be Your Dog”!